 Reading at Ditcheat Primary School

-Over the summer holidays, why not use Mrs Knights Top Tips to get your child reading?
+Why not use Mrs Knights Top Tips to get your child reading?

 One of our key curriculum intents is: